cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

     }
 ```

-and simply change it into:
+Simply change this to:

 ```golang
     k.SetBoard(ctx, genState.Board)
 ```

-And in the `x/leaderboard/genesis_test.go`, look for:
+Next, in the `x/leaderboard/genesis_test.go`, look for:

 ```golang
     Board: &types.Board{